Skip to content

 likeLeft

-The likeLeft method is one of the fundamental methods in MyBatis-Plus for constructing fuzzy query conditions.
-It is used to set a right-fuzzy match condition for a single field.
+The likeLeft method is one of the fundamental methods in MyBatis-Plus for building fuzzy query conditions.
+It is used to set a right fuzzy match condition for a single field.

 Scope of Use